The leading scorer in the Pac-10 Conference visits Haas Pavilion on Thursday when Klay Thompson leads Washington State against Cal.

 Thompson shot a total of 31 free throws as a freshman; Crabbe already has attempted 27, indicative of growing aggressiveness.

 Crabbe also has become something of a workhorse, having played 177 of 200 minutes over the past five games -- most of anyone on the team -- including 40 minutes last Saturday at Arizona State.
-Coach Mike Montgomery said
+Coach Mike Montgomery said that's not ideal but is the result of the team's lack of depth.

 "Given the structure of our team right now, Allen's going to get more shots," Montgomery said.
 "Allen's gaining confidence as he goes and knows that he has to take the shots because we don't have a lot of other people.
 I'm pleased that he did step up."